UW-Madison-DSI/carbonGPT/data/markdowns/Villa et al., 2024.md

 - Negative correlations between C and Ca2+ in amended soils indicate biosolids interact with C.
 - Accounting for deep soil C demonstrated the importance of assessing the climate change mitigation potential of managed soil.

-C and N are to microbes (Powlson et al., 2012; Ryals et al., 2014; Swanston et al., 2005).
 For this study, bulk soil C and N were partitioned into three fractions using a physical density fractionation procedure (Ryals et al., 2014; Swanston et al., 2005).
 These fractions are the free-light fraction (FLF), the physically protected occluded-light fraction (OLF), and the mineral-associated heavy fraction (HF).

 In addition, current understanding suggests other physicochemical parameters may be better predictors than clay content in order to determine the stability of SOC (Rasmussen et al., 2018).
 Studies have indicated that SOC content may be related to extractable metals and exchangeable cations, emphasizing that clay content is not always correlated with the persistence of SOC (Kaiser & Guggenberger, 2000; Rasmussen et al., 2006).
 Rasmussen et al. (2018) synthesized over 5500 soil profiles and confirmed that other soil physicochemical properties predict SOM stabilization better than clay.
 They found that soil pH has an important, but complicated, influence on SOM content (Rasmussen et al., 2018).